4lifdaniel/ambanksei/React_Charts.md

 npm start
 ```

-The app will open in your browser at `http://localhost:3000`, and you should see the line chart, and bar chart displaying COVID-19 data fetched from the API.
+The app will open in your browser at `http://localhost:3000`, and you should see the line chart, bar chart, dual bar chart and dual axis chart displaying COVID-19 data fetched from the API.

 Please feel free to customize the components, styles, and API endpoints according to your needs.